A-Buch/flood-loss-models-4-HCMC/README.md

 **Abbreviations for relative content losses used in the files:** *chance of rcloss, degree of rcloss*\
 \
 **Note**: \
 The modelling of content losses was split into two prediction tasks - the modelling of the occurrence of content loss (*chance of rcloss*) and the  degree of experienced content loss (*degree of rcloss*).
-It is an ensemble approach of two probabilistic models (Probabilistic Logistic Regression for the chance of loss and Bayesian Network for the degree of loss)
+It is an ensemble approach of two probabilistic models (Probabilistic Logistic Regression for the chance of loss and Bayesian Network for the degree of loss)\\
+Files for the survey data preparation and the explorative analysis were saved as `Jupyter Notebooks` in order to enhance the understanding and reproducibility for the single steps.
+The same applies for the calibration and validation of the flood loss models, ecept for the reference model.
+Files for the identification of the flood loss drivers were kept as `python scripts`

 ### Preprocessing and explorative analysis of the survey datasets
 - `./data-preparation/hcmc_floor_numbers.ipynb`  - *enrich records of HCMC dataset with information about floor numbers*